Carlisle345748/Delft3D-Toolbox/README.md

 1. Clone or download the repository.

-2. To directly import this module, add the 'delft3d' folder to one of  following diretoryies:
+2. To directly import this module, add the 'delft3d' folder to one of  following directories:
     - Your project directories.

     - The 'site-packages' folder of Python installation.
 When using Anaconda, the most likely path is C:/users/[username]/Anaconda3/Lib/site-packages.

     - User defined directory.
-Create a (`.pth`) file contating the path of the user defined directory.
+Create a (`.pth`) file containing the path of the user defined directory.
 Add this (`.pth`) file to the 'site-packages' folder.
 Here is an example of (`.pth`) file:

             D:/mymodule